 Project founder and team

 Silvio Micali (founder of Algorand) is definitely an authority in the world of cryptography and a strong voice behind Project Algorand.
 Silvio is a scientist at MIT, a professor of information science, focuses his work on secure protocols (zero-knowledge proof, cryptography), which is everything that matters for blockchain.
 Silvio Micali's work contributed to the foundations of cryptography.
 In 2012, Silvio received the Turing Award for his achievements.
 The Turing Award is a kind of equivalent of the Nobel Prize in the IT area.

 In 2017, Silvio founded Algorand.
 The origin of the original team was other MIT scientists who helped develop the native protocol, architecture and broader functionality of the Algorand platform.

 The team members who joined later also have considerable scientific roots, hooked up in universities such as MIT, Stanford and Harvard.
 In my opinion, this one the team has a good mix of competences - the best check on your own and recognize their profiles.

 The team plays a key role here, as projects in the crypto / blockchain area are very complex in their nature.
 They are not limited to building the fastest and most beautiful solution.
 Building a secure and scalable solution is a big challenge.
 In addition, these projects must have an effective market entry strategy, a vision for ecosystem and community development, as well as a solid token economy design.
 To achieve all these things, you need people with scientific and business background, experts in game theory, cryptography, mathematics - working together like a well-oiled machine.
 I think that in this field Algorand has built a really solid team.

-The Algorand team says they have solved the trilogy Blockchaina, i.e. scalability x security x decentralization.
+The Algorand team says they have solved the trilogy Blockchain, i.e. scalability x security x decentralization.
 This is quite a bold statement - let's check if it really is so.